anonuserhere/project2_backend/README.md

 Straightforward backend with routing done in Javascript.
-Many thanks to Edison for the file layout/organization tips.
+Many thanks to Edisen for the file layout/organization tips.
 Hosted on render (https://render.com/)

 Technologies/libraries used: